MikeXydas/ArticleCategoryClassification/README.md

 2. **Vectorising**
     We will first explain what the simple CountVectorizer does and then what extra the TfidVectorizer offers (which is the one that we use).
     The countVectorizer will have number of articles rows and number of unique words appearing in any text columns.
-    And for each text for each word of that text we will increase by one the corresponding cell.
+    And for each text for each word of that text, we will increase by one the corresponding cell.
     For example:
        **A: "The cat woke me up to feed her"**
        **B: "The cat bowl of the cat was full"**